jupyter/kernel_gateway_bundlers/README.md

 Currently, there is only one download bundler available in this package.
 To use it:

-1. Write a notebook that includes microservice metadata (TODO: need link to format in kernel_gateway repo)
+1. Write a notebook that includes metadata for the [kernel gateway notebook-http mode](https://github.com/jupyter-incubator/kernel_gateway#notebook-http-mode)
 2. Click *File &rarr; Download as &rarr; Microservice Docker bundle (.zip)*
 3. Follow the README in the downloaded bundle.